 NOTE: Remember to use your junk scissors on the wire ribbon so you don’t damage your good sewing scissors.

-- Hand gather the raw edge of the ribbon with a loose running stitch.
-Then pin to the underside of the main fabric mask as shown in the photo below.
+- Hand gather the raw edge of the ribbon with a hand needle and thread, using a loose running stitch.
+Then pin the gathered ribbon to the underside of the main fabric mask as shown in the photo below.
 It helps to use your fingers to create a similar gather along the wired edge first.
 Be sure to tuck the cut ends to the underside of the fabric so there are no wires poking out.
-Don’t be afaid to use plenty of pins to get the look your want.
+Don’t be afraid to use plenty of pins to get the look your want.

 - Hand baste the wired ribbon to the mask as shown below.
 This gets all those pins out of the way and makes finishing the mask easier.